When you travel, you have a choice.

 But if you want to travel ethically, it’s best to try and ensure everything you buy and eat comes from the country you’re travelling in.
 This way you're opposing the idea that products should be shipped thousands of miles using fossil fuels.

-To do this, you can check all the labels of the clothes you buy and aim to go to the smaller locally-owned shops rather than large stores owned by conglomerates.
+To do this, you can check all the labels of the clothes you buy and go to the smaller locally-owned shops rather than large stores owned by conglomerates.
 And with food, simply look for places offering local British cuisine and avoid the big branded chain restaurants.

 And we promise you that those locally grown vegetables are way tastier than a McDonalds’ Big Mac.